meatpiHQ/wican-fw/README.md

 ## **BLE Device Configuration:**

-## If you're using firmware verion v1.64 or below please update to a newer version before enabling BLE
+**If you're using firmware verion v1.64 or below please update to the [latest version](https://github.com/meatpiHQ/wican-fw/releases/) before enabling BLE**

 1. Go to configuration webpage.
 2. Select the baudrate